RenukaChowdary96/RenukaChowdary96/README.md

-# Hi there, I'm Renuka Durga Lakshmi
+# Hi there, I'm Renuka

 Young and passionate final year Computer applications student and Frontend Developer expanding skills in DevOps.
-Skilled in HTML, CSS, Bootstrap, JavaScript, and AngularJS.
-Known for strong public speaking skills and a knack for tackling new challenges and contributing to open source.
+Skilled in HTML, CSS, Bootstrap, JavaScript, AngularJS, MySQL ,PHP Known for strong public speaking skills and a knack for tackling new challenges and contributing to open source.

 ## 🌱 Learning